 Essential Do’s and Don’ts of Cover Letter Writing

-A well-written cover letter adds a personal, humanistic touch to your résumé.
-It coveys the message that you are a serious, professional candidate who knows what proper business etiquette is.
+A well-written cover letter adds a personal, humanistic touch to your resume.
+It coveys the message that you are a serious, professional candidate.
 Cover letters also demonstrate your written communication skills.
-They do so even better than their companion résumés as cover letters are written with standard sentences in the way that we really speak.
+They do so even better than your accompanying resume as cover letters are written with standard sentences more aligned with the way we actually speak.

-- When sending your résumé via e-mail attachment, your cover letter can either be attached as a separate document, just like your résumé, or your cover letter can be cut and pasted to form the ‘body’ of that e-mail.
+- For a longer, more traditional approach, your cover letter can either be attached as a separate document, just like your resume, or your cover letter can be cut and pasted to form the ‘body’ of the e-mail.
 I recommend the latter, unless there is a compelling reason to do otherwise.

 - Detective work to unearth the name of the hiring manager is a good idea.
 This enables you to address cover letters more personally.

 - Watch out for repetitive language.
 Don’t start too many sentences with the word “I.”

 205 East Main Street, Suite 2-4, Huntington, NY 11743 | 631-673-5432 | email@example.com

 © 2019 Careers By Choice.
 All Rights Reserved